japila-books/spark-sql-internals/docs/expressions/BoundReference.md

 val value = boundRef.eval(row).asInstanceOf[Long]
 ----

-You can also create a `BoundReference` using Catalyst DSL's link:spark-sql-catalyst-dsl.adoc#at[at] method.
+You can also create a `BoundReference` using Catalyst DSL's spark-sql-catalyst-dsl.md#at[at] method.

 [source, scala]
 ----